-Rizal Park and Shrine Dapitan City
+Rizal Park and Shrine in Dapitan City, Zamboanga del Norte

 Dapitan City, Philippines – You probably know the word “Dapitan” as a place in Sampaloc Manila unless you paid attention to your history class in your secondary education.
 If you’re still not familiar, Dapitan City is the land where the Philippines National Hero Dr. Jose P. Rizal spent his four years of exile.

 Dapitan City is called “The Shrine City of the Philippines” and is located in the Zamboanga del Norte region.
 Although this place is not included in the Philippines’ top tourism destinations, it is rich in historical treasures and natural attractions.
-Dapitan City is also the place where you can find Dakak Park and Beach Resort – one of the top beach resorts in the Philippines.
+Dapitan City is also where you can find Dakak Park and Beach Resort – one of the top beach resorts in the Philippines.

 Structures inside “Rizal Shrine”

 The park is a cool shady place surrounded by century-old trees in which some are even older than Dr. Jose Rizal himself.
 Visitors can spot the replicas of diverse original structures used by Dr. Jose Rizal in this park.
 The entire atmosphere inside this park is invigorating.
 The park is well maintained by a Rizalista sect.
 This is an ideal place for nature lovers wherein the original beauty of nature is well preserved.
-Here are some structures inside “The Rizal Shrine in Dapitan City” which is worth seeing:
+Here are some structures inside “The Rizal Shrine in Dapitan City,” which is worth seeing:

-- Casa Redonda – Casa Redonda is an octagonal dwelling which used as a dormitory by some of Rizal’s pupils.
+- Casa Redonda – Casa Redonda is an octagonal dwelling used as a dormitory by some of Rizal’s pupils.
 Later, this was renewed into a clinic.

 - Casa Redonda Pequena – It would be interesting for the visitors to witness this hexagonal structure used as the main chicken house in those periods.